sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Pointer types, `void *`, and type safety
 - Array-to-pointer decay, passing arrays to functions, and why `sizeof` changes inside them

+**Worked example:** the failed swap function from week 11 made to work, plus an array-length bug caused by `sizeof` on a parameter, found and explained.

 [🗒️Lecture Notes (HTML)](../files/c/Week_13_Introduction_to_Pointers.html)

 ---